nsatif/nsatif/README.md

 ### Hello!

-I am a web developer & software engineer currently working on a few personal projects.
+I am a web developer & software engineer currently working on some projects.